 The UroCuff Test

-Is UroCuff testing painful?
+Is UroCuff Testing Painful?

-No. The test takes about 5 minutes and there are no significant side effects noted.
+No. The UroCuff test is non-invasive and is not painful.
+The test takes about 1-2 minutes and there are no significant side effects noted.

 The advantage of the UroCuff test compared to Urodynamics is that painful and invasive urinary and rectal catheters are not needed to determine the answer to the same important question: is the patient showing signs of an obstructing prostate with deteriorating bladder health?